What is Dyscalculia? Find out how to identify and assess it

 How do you Identify and Assess for Dyscalculia?

-There are numerous means of testing for dyscalculia.
-Below are the most widely used techniques for formerly diagnosing dyscalculia:
+There are numerous ways to test for dyscalculia.
+Below are the most popular ways:

-- Observation – the key things here are to observe how they attempt a question, look for signs for stress and encouraging the learner to verbalise how they are attempting the maths
+- Observation – the key things here are to observe how the learner attempts a question, look for signs for stress and encouraging them to verbalise how they are attempting the maths.

 We hope you’ve found this blog useful.
-If you would like to find out more about how IDL Numeracy can help your students with dyscalculia or maths anxiety please click here.
+If you would like to find out more about how IDL Numeracy can help your students with dyscalculia or maths anxiety, and to request a free trial, please click here.
+For more information on our Dyscalculia Screener and to request it for your school free of charge, please click here.